Philadelphia Zoo reopens to members Monday and the public Thursday

 A "clean team" of staffers is also on-site cleaning frequently traveled areas.

-For the reopening Monday, the zoo's president, Health Commissioner Thomas Farley, and Councilwoman Jamie Gauthier are expected to be on-site welcoming guests.
+For the reopening Monday, the zoo's president Vikram H. Dewan, Health Commissioner Thomas Farley, and Councilwoman Jamie Gauthier are expected to be on-site welcoming guests.

 Philadelphia Zoo reopens to members Monday and the public Thursday